Local TSP Heuristics in Python

 The idea is that some edges might cross-over and one property of an optimal TSP solution is that no two edges should cross.
 However, graph planarity is one of these hard problems for computers, it is therefore less expensive to try to swap edges in order to reduce the length of tour.

 A 2-opt move consists in finding a pair of nodes ($i$ and $j$) for which changing their outgoing edge with an new one will reduce the cost of the tour.
 In other words, we replace: $(i, i+1)$ with $(i, j)$ and $(j, j+1)$ with $(i+1, j+1)$.
-The gain offered by such a move is easily calculated as:
+The gain offered by such a move is calculated as the difference between the old edges and the new ones:

 If the gain is positive, we have an improving move.